Ketamine infusion facilitated by TMS for treatment of long-standing dysphoric depression with co-morbid anxiety, or with chronic phantom pain.

 by Steve Best, M.D.

-For many years I have provided TMS/rTMS in a private setting with great success.
-Nevertheless I have been ever more dissatisfied with the heavy human-burden on patients & their families/occupation.
+For many years I provided TMS/rTMS in a private setting with great success.
+Nevertheless, I became ever more dissatisfied with the heavy human-burden on patients & their families/occupation.
 This clinic specializes in evaluating and treating patients who have already failed to achieve adequate recovery in spite of many attempts and multiple modalities.
-The patients are typically debilitated from occupation, and emotional recovery is their primary focus.
-An important impediment to an acceptable level of recovery had become apparent – the patient spends too much time here (daily treatment regimens that might consume most of each day).
-So I remained hopeful for a more resource-efficient method of treating.
+Because this clinic specializes in evaluating and treating patients who have already failed to achieve adequate recovery in spite of many attempts and multiple modalities I am always on the search for “something better”.

 I now believe I have happened upon a particularly effective treatment for long-standing & intensely dysphoric depression.
-Recently, I became aware of the likely synergistic effect of ketamine (on CNS perfusion) and Transcranial Magnetic Stimulation (on focal CNS perfusion).
+Some years ago, I became aware of the likely synergistic effect of ketamine and Transcranial Magnetic Stimulation (on focal CNS function).
 After discussion with a number of scientific advisors I moved forward with the project and began the treatment process on 28 patients.
 Of these patients, 85% have developed highly significant relief from otherwise un-remitting misery.
 2 patients dropped out of the program – one was diagnosed with a horrible illness and the other for personal reasons unrelated to the treatment.

 Uncomfortable experiences such as fear or disorientation/dissociation of experience occurred in 40% patients.
-One of the patients – with a mixed connective tissue disease did receive “nice” relief of musculoskeletal pain but unfortunately suffered with clinically relevant nausea.
 None of the remaining adverse effects foretold a good or bad outcome, and none persisted for more than a few minutes.
 Most patients were able to walk/talk/jest within a few minutes after the 30-minute procedure ended.
 All of the patients were treated using conventional pre-anesthesia guidelines like not eating, and all were able to eat without consequence here in the clinic within an hour after the ketamine infusion.

-In short, this treatment both highlights the similarity of the painful emotional illnesses and chronic “phantom” pain.
+One startling lesson from the efficacy of this technique both highlights is the similarity of the painful emotional illnesses and chronic “phantom” pain.
 It also underlines the clinical utility of improving neuropsychiatric status by directly intervening to improve cerebral blood flow.
 I believe it holds great promise as both a research tool and in the compassionate treatment of otherwise treatment-resistant patients.